 So, taking into consideration the obtained results we can state that the second level of the design methodology generalization gives the possibility to improve all characteristics of the generalized design theory.
-Further analysis may be focused on the problem of the optimal design strategy searching by means of the control vector manipulation.
+Further analysis may be focused on the problem of the optimal design strategy searching by means of the control vector manipulation into the broadened structural basis.
 It is intuitively clear that we can obtain very great time gain by means of the new structural basis.